JSONC-Spec/JSONC-Spec/README.md

 ### Line comments with `//`

 Additionally to regular JSON, a literal `//` outside of a string may start a line comment.
-The line comment continues until a literal new line character, and will be ignored by the JSONC parser:
+The line comment continues until a literal newline character, and will be ignored by the JSONC parser:

 ```json